 - Five Academic Senate representatives

 - Three Classified Senate representatives

-- One Associated Student Government representative
+- Two Associated Student Government representatives

 - One Management representative

 - College Police Lieutenant

 - Director of Maintenance and Operations

 - Educational Assistance Center Coordinator

 - Health Center Coordinator

 - Public Safety Department Chair

 - One AFT representative

-- Review and make recommendations regarding the Facilities Master Plan, emergency and safety plans. - Develop annual and long-term objectives and action steps to implement the recommendations of the Facilities Master Plan, emergency and safety plans. - Study existing facilities, facilities use and recommend modifications and improvements. - Promote energy efficiency, conservation and environmental stewardship in decisions. - Ensure that all college facilities are physically and electronically accessible to all, in accordance with American with Disabilities Act. - Hear and address relevant concerns brought to the committee's attention. - Prepare and communicate to the committee monthly updates on member's area of expertise. - Evaluate and rank college use, development or facilities resource requests, as requested by the Budget Committee. - Communicate CUDS Committee information to their constituencies.
+- Review and make recommendations regarding the implementation of the Facilities Master Plan. - Develop annual and long-term objectives to implement college emergency and safety plans. - Study existing facilities and facilities use to recommend modifications and improvements. - Promote energy efficiency, conservation, and environmental stewardship in decisions. - Ensure that all college facilities are physically and electronically accessible to all, in accordance with the Americans with Disabilities Act. - Hear and address relevant concerns brought to the committee's attention. - Prepare and communicate monthly updates on members' areas of expertise.

+• Evaluate and rank college use, development, and facilities resource requests as a part of the program review process.

-The CUDS Committee meets monthly during the academic year in accordance with the calendar established by the College Planning Council.
+CUDS meets monthly during the academic year in accordance with the calendar established by the College Planning Council.